hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 - references to shader programs (See @ref Using-Vertex_002fGeometry_002fFragment-Programs-in-a-Pass)
 - additional instructions for the RTSS (See @ref rtss_custom_mat)

-Here are the attributes you can use in a ’pass’ section of a .material script:
+Here are the attributes you can use in a `pass` section of a .material script:

 -   [ambient](#ambient)
 -   [diffuse](#diffuse)